Ambulatory cardiac monitoring watches and records heart activity during the day. Most devices are about the size of a mobile phone.

 Description of Test

 - Holter monitoring —A small device will be strapped to you.
-Wires from the device will be attached to electrodes on your chest.
-Electrodes are small adhesive pads.
-You may be taught to replace them or asked not to remove them during the monitoring period.
-You will be instructed to keep a diary of your activities for the next 24-48 hours.
-You will then return the device and your diary for analysis.
+Wires from it will be attached to small sticky pads (electrodes) on your chest.
+You may be taught to replace them or asked not to take them off during the test.
 Some devices have an event button.
-You will push the button each time you have concerning symptoms.
+You will push the button each time you have a symptom that bothers you.
+You will need to keep a diary of the things you do for the next 24 to 48 hours.
+You will return the device and your diary.

 - Looping monitor —The electrode may be a wrist band, finger attachment, or chest plate.
-This device records several minutes at a time, then starts over.
-You will push a button during or after an event to save the recording.
-For longer periods of monitoring, there is an implantable version.
-This electrode is surgically placed under your skin.
+It records many minutes at a time, then starts over.
+You will push a button during or after an event to save the data.
+There is an implantable version that records longer periods of time.
+It is surgically placed under your skin.

 - Event recorder —This device is only used when you have symptoms.
-The device can be a wrist band with an activation button or a pager-sized device that you press onto your chest.
-Some of these are connected to a 24-hour-a-day central base that can immediately detect and respond to the event when you activate the signal.
+It may be a wrist band with a button or a pager-sized device that you press onto your chest.
+Some of these are connected to a 24 hour base that can find a problem right away and respond to an event when you activate the signal.

-- CardioNet (mobile cardiac outpatient telemetry) —A special service monitors your heartbeat continuously.
-It will respond immediately if it detects a serious event.
+- Mobile cardiac outpatient telemetry —A special service monitors your heartbeat at all times.
+It will respond right away when it finds a serious problem.